August 3, 2018 // 7:30AM - 9:00AM

 - What is the history of the so-called Water Wars in Georgia?

 - What did the US Supreme Court say in its recent decision?

 - What does the decision mean for metro Atlanta and rural Georgia?

 - What does the decision and the ongoing Water Wars mean for resource conservation and environmental sustainability?

 Parking for Roundtable attendees at the Southface campus is available in the large parking lot adjacent to our building.
 The lot is accessible from Pine Street.

 Southface strongly encourages carpooling or using alternative transportation to attend our events!

 Become a Southface Member!
-Make a tax-deductible contribution to Southface and enjoy one free pass to SART, a monthly SART discount, free admission to our Solstice events and many other benefits.
+Enjoy a monthly Sustainable Atlanta Roundtable discount, free admission to our Solstice events and many other benefits.